 Buddhist monasteries thrive very well in Myanmar.
 It was easy to tell during my latest visit (2013) to a Buddhist country.
 A couple of years ago I would notice that one of the most important monasteries in Mongolia, the Gandantegchinleng Khiid in Ulaanbaatar and been restored.
 The Communist leadership had years ago destroyed most temples and monasteries, but they are now slowly coming to life.

-Such destructions have not befallen the beautiful temples and monasteries of Luang Prabang, Laos.
+Such destruction have not befallen the beautiful temples and monasteries of Luang Prabang, Laos.
 Here I met a young man who had behind him a few years as monk, and was facing a few more years.
-He had, at the monastery, become quite good at English and was eagerly planning to enter a university in due time.
+He had at the monastery, become quite good at English.
+He was eagerly planning to enter a university in due time.
 The young monk needed a scholarship to accomplish his dream.
-Monastaries are, in Southeast Asia, a way out of poverty for the impoverished, and it is generally acknowledged that everyone should spend some years as a monk during ones lifetime.
+Monasteries are, in Southeast Asia, a way out of poverty for the impoverished.
+A good Buddhist should spend at least some years as a monk, during their lifetime.
 (Or should I say, this lifetime.)

-Many years ago, witnessing the prayers at the Lama monasteries of Sera and Drepung in Tibet was an extremely thrilling experience.
-I managed to sneak this picture.
+Many years ago, I witnessed the prayers at the Lama monasteries of Sera and Drepung in Tibet.
+It was an extremely thrilling experience, however I managed to sneak this picture.

-In Christianity there are quite a few notable monasteries designated as World Heritage Sites.
+The World Heritage List contains quite a few notable Christian monasteries.
 The Mont St Michel in France is pictured above.
 In Portugal there are three important ones, Jeronimos, Alcobaca and Batalha.
 These monasteries are fantastic sites to visit.
 The cloister gardens and surrounding hallways are tranquil and wonderful.

 The “Last supper” by Leonardo da Vinci is painted on the wall of the former Convent of Santa Maria delle Grazie in Milan, Italy.
 Imagine having such a masterpiece in the room where you are having your lunch!

 Cordoba in southern Spain was a full university at the time of the Moors, the Muslim invaders.
 By the 10th century it is estimated it was the most populous town in the world, and had become an important university town hosting several medical schools, libraries and making advances in mathematics and astronomy.
 The tolerant atmosphere with regards to knowledge declined rapidly after the so-called “reconquista”.
-The lovely palace was turned into torture cells by the Inquisition.
+However, the Inquisition turned this lovely palace into torture cells.